MicrosoftDocs/azure-devops-docs/docs/test/includes/prerequisites.md

 	- To delete or restore test-based work items, you must have the **Delete and restore work items** permission set to **Allow**.
 	- To permanently delete test-based work items, you must have the **Permanently delete work items** permission set to **Allow**.

-To learn more, see [Set permissions and access for work tracking](../../organizations/security/set-permissions-access-work-tracking.md).
+To learn more, see [Set permissions and access for testing](../../organizations/security/set-permissions-access-test.md).